rc-tests/MalMaybe/README.md

-# MalMaybe
+# malmaybe

-> **Kernel-level process injection detection for Live Windows Machine — research & lab use only.**
+> **Kernel-level process injection detection for Windows — research & lab use only.**

-MalMaybe is a Windows kernel-mode driver (`MalMaybe.sys`) paired with a user-mode agent (`MalMaybe.exe`) that detects process injection attacks in real time.
+malmaybe is a Windows kernel-mode driver (`malmaybe.sys`) paired with a user-mode agent (`malmaybe.exe`) that detects process injection attacks in real time.
 The driver hooks into the Windows kernel's thread-creation notification system and inspects the memory region of every new thread's start address before it executes a single instruction.
 Suspicious threads — those starting in private, executable, non-image-backed memory — are flagged and streamed to the agent for display and logging.

 ---

 ## How It Works

-When any program on the system creates a new thread, Windows calls MalMaybe's registered callback (`PsSetCreateThreadNotifyRoutine`) before the thread runs.
+When any program on the system creates a new thread, Windows calls malmaybe's registered callback (`PsSetCreateThreadNotifyRoutine`) before the thread runs.
 The driver then:

 1. Reads the thread's **Win32 start address** — where the thread will actually begin executing
 2. Queries the **memory type** at that address using `ZwQueryVirtualMemory`
 3. Checks the **page protection flags** — is the memory executable?
 4. If the memory is committed, not backed by a PE image on disk, and executable → **alert fired**

-Events are placed in a kernel ring buffer and streamed to the agent via a custom IOCTL over a named device object (`\\.\MalMaybe`).
-The agent prints colour-coded output to the console and appends all events to `C:\MalMaybe.log`.
+Events are placed in a kernel ring buffer and streamed to the agent via a custom IOCTL over a named device object (`\\.\malmaybe`).
+The agent prints colour-coded output to the console and appends all events to `C:\malmaybe.log`.

 ```
 New thread created anywhere on system